Here on Copyblogger, you’ve seen us talk many times about how to tell a terrific marketing story.

 The most subtle and sophisticated stories leave it to the audience to figure out the moral of the story.
 But the audience for those stories isn’t consuming them in the sea of distraction that is the open web.

 Don’t be afraid to spell it out.
 Be clear and direct.
-Clarity is golden.
+When you study the best call to action examples, you’ll quickly see that clarity is golden.

-In an age of unparalleled digital transparency, you can make amazing wins just by telling the truth.
+In an age of unparalleled digital transparency, you can make amazing wins just by having impeccable marketing ethics and telling the truth.

 “[19th century copywriter] John Powers had given us all we’ve ever really needed to know.
 Be interesting.
 Tell the truth.
 And if you can’t tell the truth, change what you’re doing so you can.
 In other words, live the truth.” – Winning the Story Wars by Jonah Sachs

 It takes courage, and finding that courage can be something of a hero’s journey of your own.

 But the more honest you can be about your business, about who you serve and the problems that you solve, the more loyalty you will find.